zsk612/tp/docs/DeveloperGuide.md

 __Target user profile__:

 * Can type fast.
-* Comfortable with using command line interface.
+* Is comfortable with using command line interface.
 * Gyms regularly
+* Keeps track of their diet.

+__Value Proposition__:
+* Manages workout and diet faster with greater efficiency than a typical GUI based fitness manager application.
+* Gives users health advice based on their calorie intake of the day and weight expectation.

 <a href="#top">&#8593; Return to Top</a>